jimeh/facebooker_plus/README.md

 ### Initialize Facebooker Plus

 We need to tell Facebooker Plus that it's running in Muti-App mode.
-Do this by passing `:app_class` with a string value of the App model to `init_facebooker_plus`.
+Do this by initalizing Facebooker Plus like this:

     init_facebooker_plus(:app_class => "App")